Where should I park?

 What do your services look like?

 Music is also extremely important because it's powerfully sticky.
 We seek to sing songs that help us focus on the character of God that is on display in our sermon for the morning.
-That music should help us think about the various elements of the gospel (God, Man, Christ, Response).
-Our style tends to go between traditional and contemporary, but we are more driven by the theme of the words than the style of the song.
-We also have a choir once a month.
+The music should help us think about the various elements of the gospel (God, Man, Christ, Response).
+Our style tends to go between traditional and contemporary, but we are driven more by content more than style.
+We also have a vocal group once a month.
 Our main concern in worship is that we hear the voices of our brothers and sisters in Christ lifting up praises to our great God.

 What's a typical order of service?